robert17/iotf-rtd/docs/libraries/python.rst

 The following libraries and modules are required in order to use the Internet of Things Foundation Python module.

 -  The `paho-mqtt <https://pypi.python.org/pypi/paho-mqtt>`__ implements the MQTT protocol required for communicating with the Internet of Things Foundation.
 -  `ISO8601 <https://pypi.python.org/pypi/iso8601>`__.
-This module is parses ISO8601 date strings into datetime objects.
+This module parses ISO8601 date strings into datetime objects.
 -  The `pytz <https://pypi.python.org/pypi/pytz>`__ library enables accurate timezone calculations.
 -  The `requests <https://pypi.python.org/pypi/requests>`__ library is a python HTTP library, enabling HTTP communication with the Internet of Things Foundation using python.